 Using Australian made products and companies where we can and supporting many local businesses along the way, with our combined knowledge, expertise and overall passion for the 4WD industry, at the end you’ll see a quality built, ready-to-go anywhere Australian touring vehicle.

 Starting off, I’m going to write this blog post a little different from the others, as its my personal car, hence the name, SE BOSS, (the bosses car) and show you guys in depth how the process happens, and the amount of work, effort and time it takes to build or own a vehicle like this.
 You’ll see progress photo’s along the way and a gallery at the end if you want to skip to that.

 The big decisions made in this build as far as brands used and features were chosen on my personal requirements at the time and what I found to be important to me.
 There are a lot of options to choose from when building your LC79 all depending on your budget, type of touring and family size and so you’ll see each build on our website is unique to each owners preference and what was important to them.

 Grab a beer, sit down and enjoy the read, don’t forget to leave your comments below.

-As you can see the image above the benefits of this set up and ground clearance, and its also legal with these larger tyres.
+As you can see the image above the benefits of this set up and ground clearance, and its also fully street legal with these larger tyres.

 Its back at the shop and here we are installing the RhinoRack roof platform fitted with LED light bar and under-eve side lighting a common addition to all our builds.